From Replications to Revelations: Heteroskedasticity-Robust Inference: Mathematical Background and Deeper Insights

 Using the Frisch-Waugh-Lovell (FWL) theorem, coefficient $\beta_{k}$ can be estimated with the simpler model:

 where $\tilde{y}_{k}$ and $\tilde{x}_{k}$ are the residuals from regressing $y$ and $x_{k}$, respectively, on all other explanatory variables in $X$ except for $x_{k}$.
-Estimation of model (\ref{eq:reg_fwl}) yields the same OLS residuals $\hat{\varepsilon}$ and estimator $\hat{\beta}_{k}$ as the original model (\ref{eq:reg_long}).\footnote{To enhance computational efficiency, the code for our Monte Carlo simulations and wild bootstrap specifications also extensively utilizes the Frisch-Waugh-Lovell (FWL) representation.
-Although certain components, such as the hat matrix $H$ (see Section 3), cannot be derived from the FWL representation, these elements need to be computed only once per original regression.
-The FWL representations are particularly advantageous for computations that must be repeated for each Monte Carlo sample or each wild bootstrap sample.}
+Estimation of model (\ref{eq:reg_fwl}) yields the same OLS residuals $\hat{\varepsilon}$ and estimator $\hat{\beta}_{k}$ as the original model (\ref{eq:reg_long}).\footnote{The FWL representation also enhances computational efficiency of our Monte Carlo simulations.
+While certain elements, in particular, the leverages $h$ (introduced further below), cannot be derived from the FWL representation, these elements need to be computed only once per original regression.
+Since calculation of a full-blown $K\times K$ variance-covariance matrix can be avoided, the FWL representation considerably accelerates computations that must be repeated for each Monte Carlo sample.}

 The partial leverage for observation $i$ with respect to explanatory variable $x_{k}$ is defined as: